cybersteffie/egg-habit/README.md

 ## license

-this project is licensed under the MIT License - see [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md) file for the deets.
+this project is licensed under the MIT license - see [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md) file for the deets.